 Of course!
 Although I’ve done so much travel, most of my childhood and adult life I’ve been lucky enough to travel a great deal.
 I’ve lived and worked in many countries.
 Melbourne is pretty great overall and I kind of like being a bit more settled.
 That said, I frequently ask the kids if they’d like a year in New York City or London if the right job came up.
 They say, no!

 Looking back at your parental leave journey, what was the most challenging part of returning to work?

-I didn’t really stop for long at first.
-I had my first born in the bassinet while I was writing an annual report from Singapore for my client in Melbourne!
+I didn’t stop for long at first.
+I had my firstborn in the bassinet while I was writing an annual report from Singapore for my client in Melbourne!
 But going back to work properly didn’t happen until about three years later when I had two under three.